ManasPecenek/curator/README.md

 `kubectl get pods -n monitoring-ns -w # Check that job is completed`

 `kubectl logs test-job-xxxx # Check the logs whether the job has successfully deleted the indices`

+* Then delete the cluster

+`kind delete cluster --name curator-test`

 # Sources